-Hiking, cycling, canoeing, kayaking, birdwatching . . . there are myriad ways to explore the Northshore and its many green spaces, parks and nature preserves.
+Hiking, cycling, canoeing, kayaking, paddleboarding, birdwatching . . . there are myriad ways to explore the Louisiana Northshore and its many green spaces, parks, waterways, and nature preserves.

 You'll ride through Abita where you can explore the town's new Trailhead Museum and tourist park, and on into Covington, all the way through its new Trailhead, before heading back toward Mandeville.
 Need something to ride?
 Rent bikes and skateboards online from Brooks' Bike Shop.
 Patrick Brooks' first location is just one block from the Covington Trailhead and has assisted fittings and a mechanic on duty.
 A second location in Mandeville is also a co-op and museum, and is perfect for lakefront rides--it's just one block from the lake, near The Barley Oak (see #6).

 Explore the Northlake Nature Center and its boardwalk over Castine Bayou; or visit Fontainebleau State Park and Big Branch if you missed them during your morning ride.
 Feel like getting onto the water?
 There are numerous accessible put-in spots for kayaks and canoes, including at the lake, Bayou Cane and Bayou Lacombe.
-Bayou Adventure in Lacombe rents kayaks and bikes, Canoe & Trail Adventures rents canoes and kayaks on the Bogue Falaya or you can try your hand (and feet) at stand up paddling on a group paddle down the Bogue Falaya with Bayou Paddle Company.
+Bayou Adventure in Lacombe rents kayaks and bikes, Canoe & Trail Adventures rents canoes and kayaks on the Bogue Falaya or you can try your hand (and feet) at stand up paddling on the Tchefuncte with Bayou Paddle Company.

 Catch a glorious sunset from the Mandeville lakefront before dinner at Rips on the Lake or The Lakehouse, local favorites offering Louisiana flavor, al fresco dining and a great lake view.
 Or, for a drink and a sausage-and-cheese platter, head to the Barley Oak's “Biergarten” for over 150 brews from around the world.
 For something quick and light, you might prefer a smoothie, raw juice or gluten-free pastry & coffee from Blent Juice Bar.
 At the corner of Lakeshore and Girod Street you can park your bike below and head upstairs to the breezy balcony at McClain's Pizzeria.
 A little further up the street is Beach House Bar & Grill, where the lively outdoor, dog-friendly patio, complete with a sandbox for the kiddos.

 Hungry for more vacation itineraries?
 To see them all, click here.